apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 Tweaking it should rarely be required, but it allows erroring out the connection in case a connection is unable to be established for a given amount of time.

-It can be configured using the `akka.http.client.connecting-timeout` setting.
+It can be configured using the `pekko.http.client.connecting-timeout` setting.

 ## Client pool timeouts

 ### Keep-alive timeout

 HTTP connections are commonly used for multiple requests, that is, they are kept alive between requests.
-The `akka.http.host-connection-pool.keep-alive-timeout` setting configures how long a pool keeps a connection alive between requests before it closes the connection (and eventually reestablishes it).
+The `pekko.http.host-connection-pool.keep-alive-timeout` setting configures how long a pool keeps a connection alive between requests before it closes the connection (and eventually reestablishes it).

 A common scenario where this setting is useful is to prevent a race-condition inherent in HTTP: in most cases, a server